RumeelHussainbnb/CoreDAODocs/docs/Dev-Guide/core-mainnet-wallet-config.md

 4. After performing the above steps, you will be able to see Core network the next time you access the network selector.

-### Adding the Core network to Metamask mobile wallet:
+### Adding the Core network to MetaMask mobile wallet:
 1. Tap on the three lines in the top-left corner:

 ![metmask-mainnet](../../static/img/miannet-wallet-config/mainnet-wallet-config-12.webp)